 With PVStop, solar panels can be covered within seconds.
-The fire retardant solution blocks the light from reaching the solar cells.
-Disabling takes less than three seconds; disabling the entire solar panel takes six seconds at most.
+The fire-retardant solution blocks light from reaching the solar cells.
+Shutting down takes less than three seconds; shutting down the entire solar panel takes six seconds at most.

-PVStop is designed to work similarly to a fire extinguisher and comes in a variety of sizes for flexibility and portability.
+PVStop is designed to work in the same way as a fire extinguisher and is available in different sizes for flexibility and portability.

-The range varies from small hand-held drums to large pump- and hose extinguishers.
-PVStop can be sprayed at a safe distance of 5-30 meters, allowing the coating to be applied directly from the roof or from the ground in an emergency or fire situation.
+The range varies from small hand-held drums to large pump and hose extinguishers.
+PVStop can be sprayed at a safe distance of 5-30 meters, allowing the coating to be applied directly from the roof, mar also from the ground in an emergency or fire situation.